DHorenberg/uva-master-thesis/README.md

 ### "8.
 Human_feedback.ipynb"
 This notebook shows the Binomial test performed on the outcomes of the human feedback test that investigates the relationship between iconicity and perceived newsworthiness of an image.

+## Contact
+For any comments or questions, please contact me on daan.horenberg@hotmail.com